open-seneca/integrated-aq-sensor/README.md

-# mini-aq-sensor
+# open-seneca integrated-aq-sensor

-Here you find the open-source files and assembly instructions on the all-new inegrated open-seneca air quality sensor.
+Here you find the open-source files and assembly instructions on the all-new integrated open-seneca air quality sensor.

 We are a citizen science project, please feel free to get in touch!